microsoft/language-server-protocol/_specifications/specification-3-16.md

 #### <a href="#textDocument_completion" name="textDocument_completion" class="anchor">Completion Request (:leftwards_arrow_with_hook:)</a>

 The Completion request is sent from the client to the server to compute completion items at a given cursor position.
 Completion items are presented in the [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) user interface.
 If computing full completion items is expensive, servers can additionally provide a handler for the completion item resolve request ('completionItem/resolve').
 This request is sent when a completion item is selected in the user interface.
 A typical use case is for example: the 'textDocument/completion' request doesn't fill in the `documentation` property for returned completion items since it is expensive to compute.
 When the item is selected in the user interface then a 'completionItem/resolve' request is sent with the selected completion item as a parameter.
 The returned completion item should have the documentation property filled in.
 By default the request can only delay the computation of the `detail` and `documentation` properties.
-Whether the server can delay the computation of `additionalTextEdits` depends on the presence of the `resolveAdditionalTextEditsSupport` client capability.
-If provided and set to `true` a server can delay the computation as well.
-Other properties like `sortText`, `filterText`, `insertText` and `textEdit` must be provided in the `textDocument/completion` response and must not be changed during resolve.
+Since 3.16.0 the client can signale that it can resolve more properties lazily.
+This is done using the `completionItem#resolveSupport` client capability which list all properties that can be filled in during a 'completionItem/resolve' request.
+All other properties (usually `sortText`, `filterText`, `insertText` and `textEdit`) must be provided in the `textDocument/completion` response and must not be changed during resolve.

 _Client Capability_:
 * property name (optional): `textDocument.completion`